 The International Ocean Discovery Program (IODP) is a multinational research programme that addresses fundamental questions about Earth processes by drilling beneath the seafloor to collect and analyse sediment, rock and biological samples and to install apparatus for subseafloor monitoring.
 It is the largest international collaboration in geoscience, involving 24 nations and with an annual budget of USD$67M.
 Scientific drilling is the best means to access the subsurface archive of Earth dynamic processes and changes over geological timescales.
 IODP expeditions are developed from hypothesis-driven science proposals aligned with the program's Science Plan “Illuminating Earth's Past, Present, and Future”, which addresses a wide range of societally relevant research questions, ranging from geological hazards and climate change to the nature of life in extreme environments.

-IODP research aims to improved forecasts of future geohazards events, better inform responses to climate change, contribute to the stewardship of resources, and broaden research capability in marine geoscience.
+IODP research aims to provide underpinning data and knowledge that will improve forecasts of future geohazards events, better inform responses to climate change, contribute to the stewardship of resources, and broaden research capability in marine geoscience.
 IODP membership underpins the substantial interdependencies between global science priorities, funding agencies, national and international marine scientists and their institutions, and New Zealand major trading partners.

 New Zealand participates in the program in consortium with Australia (the Australian and New Zealand IODP Consortium -ANZIC).
 Our formal entry into scientific ocean drilling in 2008 has brought together GNS Science, NIWA and three of our leading universities.
 We have taken full advantage of six IODP expeditions in our region over 2017 and 2018 to lead research of global significance, in partnership with scientists from more than 20 other countries.
 For an annual investment of USD$300,000 per year since 2008, New Zealand has leveraged over USD$80M of international funding for these expeditions.